ypark9/yopa.page/content/blog/2026-08-10-claude-code-cross-session-messaging.en.md

 ## Treat permissions and delivery failures as normal states

 Version 2.1.224 also introduced `crossSessionInbound` and `dialogExpiry`.
-Cross-session messages sent to a recipient running with bypassed permissions can be held for user approval, while messages to other sessions auto-deliver.
+Inbound messages can be configured to **accept**, **hold**, or **refuse**; messages to a session running with bypassed permissions may be held for user approval.
+If you enable `isolatePeerMachines`, cross-machine messages require approval before delivery.
+These controls mean that “sent” and “delivered” are separate states.

 Do not treat “message sent” as “work complete.”